alacritty/vtebench/README.md

 To generate the most basic commands, the [`generate-benchmarks.sh`](./generate-benchmarks.sh) script can be used.
-This should be run in the projects root directory and will output the benchmark files to `target/benchmarks`.
+This should be run in the project's root directory and will output the benchmark files to `target/benchmarks`.

 After the files have been generated, the performance can be measured with